 I purchased the 2-disc DVD of ‘The Ambassadors of Death’ when it was released in October 2012.
 Disc 1 contains the story, whilst Disc 2 contains the special features.
 This was one of the earliest ‘Doctor Who’ stories made in colour in the 1970s and you can tell that the story has been colourised on DVD.

-This story was originally by David Whittaker, who was the script-editor of ‘Doctor Who’ for its first season during William Hartnell’s era.
-But David Whittaker was working for the production team of Derrick Sherwin and Peter Bryant at the time when this story was commissioned during the late 1960s.
+This story was originally by David Whitaker, who was the script-editor of ‘Doctor Who’ for its first season during William Hartnell’s era.
+But David Whitaker was working for the production team of Derrick Sherwin and Peter Bryant at the time when this story was commissioned during the late 1960s.

-Derrick Sherwin and Peter Bryant weren’t happy with what David Whittaker was giving them in terms of the scripts and they kept making him rewrite them.
-David Whittaker re-wrote ‘The Ambassadors of Death’ four times, but still Sherwin and Bryant weren’t happy with what he’d given.
+Derrick Sherwin and Peter Bryant weren’t happy with what David Whitaker was giving them in terms of the scripts and they kept making him rewrite them.
+David Whitaker re-wrote ‘The Ambassadors of Death’ four times, but still Sherwin and Bryant weren’t happy with what he’d given.

 The story is about a lost Mars Probe 7 and a rescue mission is attempted to save some astronauts from that capsule.
 But something is brought down from Mars Probe 7 – something not human.
 The Doctor discovers this in the story, and is determined to find out what’s going on at dangerous costs.